Abdelar/Malletta-Database/README.md

 # Malletta: A User-Friendly Access Database

 This project was the subject of my second year internship.
 Malletta Database is a desktop application that allow the INPT's financial department to enter, store and edit data along with applying calculations and filters, in order to get more relevant and useful data.
+>This repo contains a **production version** as well as a **development version** of the database.

 ![demo](images/demo.gif "demo")